gszswork/Cloud-Based-COVID-19-Analysis-on-Twitter/README.md

 ## About The Project

 ![alt text](images/screenshot.png)

-This is a Tax Forum Website System finished in 2018, during my summor internship in Shandong University Website Labortory, in a group of four.
-I majorred in the back-end.
-This website is the primary version of Anhui Provincial Tax Service Weibsite's communication part, aims to help small and medium-sized enterprises conduct financial consulting and experience exchanges.
+This is a cloud-based Web COVID-19 Analysis System finished in 2021, including backend and frontend.
+The system works on data collected from Australian Urban Research Institution Network (AURIN), and demonstrates 4 COVID-19 related scenarios, top frequently used words in Tweets, COVID cases and heatmaps, LGA development analysis, sentiment analysis.

 The functions include:
 * Users register and login, website managers (administrators) authority.